kapee1/soroka/build guides/Soroka v2 Build guide [EN].md

 - Glue the magnets alternately, as was done for the spacer.
 A dot from the marker INSIDE the lid.

 **5. Screw the spacer to the PCB with screws.**
+The location of the screws for the spacer:

 ![](https://telegra.ph/file/22f273c7771307c592620.png )
-The location of the screws for the spacer

-**6. Install silicone washers inside the housing seats**
+**6. Install silicone washers inside the housing seats** Places where silicone washers are installed:

 ![](https://telegra.ph/file/2b3a4265e1f0d8d9f1eb8.png )
-Places where silicone washers are installed

 **7. Install the finished PCB inside the case by screwing in the screws.**